sitepilot/sitepilot/readme.md

 # Sitepilot

-> A WordPress plugin developed by Sitepilot for managing and developing websites.
+> A WordPress plugin for managing and developing websites.
 You can use this plugin to speed up development and to give your clients a better (branded) WordPress experience.

 _Please note: Sitepilot is currently under active development and will be released early 2020._